Fummelknabe/SensorFusionBA_ATRP/README.md

 2. Connect to the WiFi hotspot
     - It is an open network with the name `Jetson`
 3. Start the python program
     - There are multiple ways to do this.
 An easy way to do this, is to connect via an SSH client such as `PuTTY` with the operating system of the robot.
 The IP would be *10.42.0.1* with Port: *22*.
+The default username is `at-sv` with `atsv` as the password.
 The program can then be started by `python3 ~/Documents/Code_AT-RP/atrp_remote_control.py`
 4. Connect to the robot through the connection dialog
     - Upon successful connection, more options appear, and sensor data can be displayed.
 5. Before being able to control the robot, the motor and steering servo have to be activated